ekoshelev/expense_log_android/README.md

 # expense_log_android
-An app to track expenses
+An android app to track expenses!